-Daughter Edith and Wm and Jennie
+family home

-Occupation: twister and spinner at 17 Russell Ave.
+at 17 Russell Ave.
 1938

+Occupation: twister and spinner

 Little Edith A piano tchr 17 Russell av r

 Geo R died July 29, 1936

--Neck Cemetery ft of Read,Riv -Robt W (Dorothy W) pastor United h 61 Russell av
+-Neck Cemetery ft of Read,Riv -Robt W (Dorothy W) pastor United

+h 61 Russeli av

-Wm C (Eliz A) credit mgr h 47 Anthor -Wm E (Jennie L) ins h 17 Russell av
+Wm C (Eliz A) credit mgr h 47 Anthor -Wm E (Jennie L) ins b 17 Russell av

-They had one daughter:

-Edith B 1914 Providence, RI
+They had one daughter: Edith A B 1914 Providence, R I

 D 1996 Providence, RI

 Spouse: Albert R Frackleton B 1910 Providence, R I

 D 1998 Wakefield, R I

 EDITH A. FRACKELTON, 82, of Kingstown Road, Peace Dale, a musician and choir director for 50 years, last serving as the organist and choir director at the Church of the Redeemer in Providence for 32 years, died yesterday in the Scallop Shell Nursing Home, Peace Dale.
-She was the wife of Albert R. Born in Providence, a daughter of the late William E. and Jeanette "Jennie" (Elliott) Little, she lived in East Providence for 70 years and in Bradenton, Fla., for 6 years before moving to Peace Dale in 1991.
+She was the wife of Albert R. Frackelton.
+Born in Providence, a daughter of the late William E. and Jeanette "Jennie" (Elliott) Little, she lived in East Providence for 70 years and in Bradenton, Fla., for 6 years before moving to Peace Dale in 1991.
 She was a summer resident of East Matunuck since 1966.
 Mrs. Frackelton taught piano and organ from her home for 50 years.
 She was a 65-year member of the First Baptist Church of America in Providence.
-Albert worked for a number of years for the Davol Rubber Co. but was later a maintenance man for an apartment complex as per the 1950 US census.
-The couple had three children.
-Albert Jr.